Poikilos/Audiere/HowTo-expertmm.md

 and <https://github.com/expertmm/Audiere/blob/master/doc/tutorial.txt>

 ## Compiling on Windows with MSVC in 32-bit and 64-bit
-* You should probably use scons under cygwin (correct me if I'm wrong).
+* You should probably use scons under cygwin (correct me if I'm wrong at https://github.com/expertmm/Audiere).
 * see MSVC 32-bit/64-bit builds at: https://github.com/SethRobinson/Audiere (eventually those changes will be merged into this fork hopefully)

 see also README.md at https://github.com/expertmm/Audiere